paragSmartshore/python-pull-mechanism/README.md

 `docker compose build`

-## Command to test fastapi on a particular file:

-`fastapi dev app/main.py`

 ## To install a new package:

 - First make sure there is a virtual environment present and also make sure the correct one is selected before installing anything.